The interior design aspect of you new dental fitout is an important one.

-Not only does it create the first impression when your patients walk through the front door it also creates a feeling for that patient throughout their appointment.
+Not only does it create the first impression when your patients walk through the front door it also creates a feeling for that patient during their appointment.

-There are certain things that can be done from a dental surgery design point of view in order to make your dental fit out give off a feeling of comfort from the moment a patient walks through he door.
+There are certain things that can be done from an interior design point of view in order to make your dental fitout give off a feeling of comfort from the moment a patient walks through he door.

 Accessible Amenities –